CyanCoding/Motivational-Text-Selector/README.md

 formats.
 The longest being 232 characters.
 If this is an issue for your program, you can implement a function that re-picks a quote until it finds one of your suitable size.
 Most quotes in this list are less than 150 characters.
+- There are some quotes that use the quotation character, ".
+These obviously are escaped (aka they have a backslash) so you should be fine but you might want to be careful of these if they will interfere with your text formatting in any way.

 ## Credit
 The original list of quotes and basis of this program was inspired by